willjduncan/Hidden-Gems/README.md

 ## Credits

 The coding boot camp Professional README Guide found at https://coding-boot-camp.github.io/full-stack/github/professional-readme-guide was used as a template for this README.
 The license was picked from [https://choosealicense.com/](https://choosealicense.com/).The WHEN/THEN section of this README was based off the project assignment Acceptance Criteria.
 Most influence was taken from Just-Tech-News of Modules 13 and 14.
 Stack Overflow, MDN Web Docs, W3, and Google were critical to our success.
 Bootstrap, JQuery, MySql, Node.js, Insomnia, NPM, Express.js, express-session, Handlebars, Sequelize, bcrypt, and dotenv were used.
 Pixabay was used for stock photos.
 Bootstrap-select-country, created by mojoaxel, was implemented in the Add-Gem form.
 Icons were created by Freepik and deemakdaksina and downloaded from Flaticon.
+Jack Storrs provided the boilerplate for the project, which was much appreciated.

 <!-- OTHER CREDITS -->